Constructivist Learning Theory: How Learners Build Their Knowledge

 Increased Motivation

 Constructivist learning theory is also great for boosting the motivation of your learners.
-As you’ve trusted them to be in charge of their own learning, they will feel more empowered.
+After all, you’re empowering your audience to take more control and ownership over their learning journey.

 Epic Meaning is that sense of purpose that fuels a learner’s passion for progress.
-Gamification, the use of game mechanics in a non-gaming environment, is great for creating Epic Meaning.
+Gamification, the use of game mechanics in a non-gaming environment, is great for generating purpose.

-On Growth Engineering LMS, as learners progress through their learning they ‘Level Up’.
+On many modern learning platforms, as learners progress through their content they ‘level up’.
 Additionally, you can give them rewards for completing modules or assessments.
-These include Experience Points, Badges and Achievements.
-These all help to build their confidence and sense of progression.
+These include experience points and badges, alongside movement on platform leaderboards.

 Criticisms of Constructivist Learning Theory

-Like many alternative theories, constructivist learning theory is subject to its fair share of criticism.
+As with many other learning theories or models of learning, constructivist learning theory has been subject to its fair share of critique.

-Some critics say that it encourages an unguided learning style with a lack of structure.
-For some students, structure in their learning works better for them.
+For instance, some critics suggest that it encourages an unguided learning style with a lack of structure.
+This can cause issues for learners who need more support and direction in their learning journey.

-Other critics note that the theory focuses a lot on cognitive elements at the expense of considering technological/environmental factors.
+Other critics note that the theory focuses on cognitive elements at the expense of considering environmental or even technological factors.
+This is something that connectivism learning theory would later try to address.

-Lastly, a common criticism argues that some students find it difficult to link new knowledge with their past experiences.
+Lastly, a common criticism suggests that some students may find it difficult to link new knowledge with their past experiences.
+After all, many traditional learning environments fail to explicitly develop the metacognitive skills necessary to bridge this gap.

-There’s one criticism in particular that you need to be quite mindful of.
+And there’s one criticism in particular that you need to be mindful of.
 Keep reading!

 Something to Be Mindful Of

 Letting students take control of their own learning can result in disorganisation.
-In a recent study, the results showed that it was important for students to set their own goals.
-As a result, they were able to tailor their learning to their own requirements.
+In a recent study, results showed that it was important for students to set their own goals.
+By doing this, they can tailor their learning to their own requirements.

 However, many of the participants were worried that their goals wouldn’t meet external requirements or expectations.
 These concerns stemmed from not knowing what was needed for their roles and their lack of familiarity with the learning content.